more_vert

 The three main forms of assessment at Redhill are:

-1. Formative assessment- used by teachers to evaluate pupils' knowledge and understanding on a day to day basis and to tailor teaching accordingly.
+1. Formative assessment- used by teachers to evaluate pupils' knowledge and understanding on a day-to-day basis and to tailor teaching accordingly.
 This can include, probing questions, quick recap questions, scrutiny of work and formal tests.

-2. Summative assessment- enables schools to evaluate how much a pupil has learned at the end of a teaching period.
+1. Summative assessment- enables schools to evaluate how much a pupil has learned at the end of a teaching period.

-3. Nationally standardised summative assessments- used by the government to hold schools to account.
+3.Nationally standardised summative assessments- used by the government to hold schools to account.

 As part of the formative assessment, teachers use their knowledge of what the child can do to support planning of future teaching.
 Books are looked at and next steps are considered.
-Teachers also use publications that we have bought to identify where there are strengths within an individual/groups/cohorts understanding, and establish what the areas for development are.
+Teachers also use publications that we have bought to identify where there are strengths within an individual/groups/cohorts understanding and establish what the areas for development are.
 At the end of each term summative assessments are used to add to the teacher's assessment of the children.
 These assessments allow teachers to identify progress and also plan further work.

 Year 1 children all undergo a phonics screen in June.
 Each child will sit with their teacher in a quiet place and be assessed on their application of phonics knowledge.
 The children are expected to read a range of real and nonsense words which include phonics that they have been taught.

 Year 6 children will take part in KS2 SATs during one week in May which is pre-determined by the government.
 Children complete tests in grammar, punctuation and spelling, reading and mathematics.
-The grammar, punctuation and spelling tests consists of two papers: one focussing on testing children's application of grammar and punctuation and the other on spelling words dictated to them.
+The grammar, punctuation and spelling tests consist of two papers: one focussing on testing children's application of grammar and punctuation and the other on spelling words dictated to them.
 The reading paper tests the children's ability to answer a range of comprehension questions based on three texts of varying difficulty and length.
 There are three papers for the children to complete in mathematics: an arithmetic paper, testing children on calculations involving the four operations; and two reasoning papers, which test the children on their ability to answer varied, multi-step questions that require them to apply their mathematical reasoning skills.
-The results of these tests are published in July and parents receive them, alongside a teacher assessment in Writing and Science, in their child's end of year report.
+The results of these tests are published in July and parents receive them, alongside a teacher assessment in writing and science, in their child's end of year report.